james-l-online/Tuition-No-Worry-Project/README_ACR_AKS.md

 This guide outlines our capstone project simulating a real-world DevOps workflow on Azure Kubernetes Service (AKS).
 Using a simple Next.js app as a proxy workload, it demonstrates end-to-end practices: provisioning resources, building and publishing images, secure secret management, and Helm-based deployment.
 Emphasis is placed on security through private PostgreSQL endpoints and Azure Managed Identity for credential-free image pulls.

-This demo demonstrates a secure, automated microservices deployment on Azure: infrastructure provisioned with Terraform, images built and stored in ACR, secrets managed privately, and applications deployed to AKS with Helm using managed identities.
+This demo demonstrates a secure, automated app (to represent microservices for demo) deployment on Azure: infrastructure provisioned with Terraform, images built and stored in ACR, secrets managed privately, and applications deployed to AKS with Helm using managed identities.
 The focus is on cloud-native DevOps practices rather than application logic.

 Key points: